 SMSC stands for Spiritual, Moral, Social and Cultural education.
-At HLC we ensure that SMSC is woven across the curriculum.
+At HLC we put SMSC at the heart of our school development, woven into the cur-riculum.
+We think about the kind of people we aspire to be, the kind of world we as-pire to create, and the kind of education we aspire to provide.
 We promote children’s understanding of and respect for all aspects of British society and encourage children to explore and question their understanding of what is important.

 Underpinning this curriculum are the five core values of our school: belong, respect, inspire, succeed and enjoy.

 Our children Belong in a diverse community where they can show an interest in ex-ploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept and respect diver-sity.
 This is shown by their respect and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities We teach all our pupils to Respect different people’s faiths, feelings and values, giv-ing them the ability to be reflective about their own beliefs (religious or otherwise) and perspective on life We Inspire the children to be the people they want to be we give them the ability to recognise the difference between right and wrong and to readily apply this under-standing in their own lives.
 We teach them to recognise legal boundaries and, in so doing, respect the civil and criminal law of England We aim for all our pupils to Succeed in life, to accept and engage with the funda-mental British values of democracy, the rule of law, individual liberty and mutual re-spect and tolerance of those with different faiths and beliefs.
 To develop and demonstrate skills and attitudes that will allow them to participate fully in and con-tribute positively to life in modern Britain.
 We develop a sense of enjoyment and fascination in learning about themselves and the world around them